ledlaux/pikoPD/README.md

 # pikoPD(v0.0.1)

-This project provides a hardware abstraction layer for developing embedded audio, MIDI, and interactive hardware applications with the **Pure Data** environment on **Raspberry Pi Pico** boards.
+This project provides a hardware abstraction layer for developing embedded audio, MIDI, and interactive hardware applications with the **Pure Data (Pd)** environment on **Raspberry Pi Pico** boards.

 It automates the conversion of `.pd` patches into **UF2 firmware** using the **HVCC compiler** and **Pico C/C++ SDK**.